ac-tam/SV-Sprinkler-Placer/README.md

 <br>
 All of the sprinkler’s coverage is guaranteed to be in a scarecrow's range.

-To start, run the Sprinkler Optimizer.jar file.
+To start, run the <a href = "https://github.com/ac-tam/Stardew-Valley-Sprinkler-Placement-Optimizer/raw/master/Sprinkler%20Optimizer.jar">Sprinkler Optimizer.jar</a> file.
 Enter the number of sprinklers you have and press generate.
 <br>
 A secondary window will open with the layout generated.